ChrisPritchard/Xelmish/README.md

 In contrast the battle-tested Elmish model has, so far, proved a pleasure to work with.
 Much more elegant, and it has also achieved in a far better way my goal of having games being purely functional (where performance permits) and agnostic of engine.
 The MVU architecture, and parent-child relationships that the Elm architecture handles so well, mean that a game can be designed and theorised without having the engine get in the way, which is (in my opinion) ideal.

-### On the MonoGame/XNA content pipeline

-Monogame comes with a tool called the **monogame content pipeline**.
-This is a build task that converts textures, fonts and sounds etc and processes them into per-platform optimised xmb files, which are more efficient to load.
-Especially on low spec machines like mobile phones where space might be at a premium, xmb resources are much more efficient.

-*However*, the pipeline is a bit painful to use, and runs entirely at compile time.
-The first presents itself in initial setup, requiring a tool to add resources (the monogame content pipeline tool, available generally with the standard monogame download), and in cross-platform compatibility issues (a seperate download for mac, and sound/image processing dependencies that can require some troubleshooting to solve).

-The second problem is that you might want to support custom resources, e.g. modding of raw textures by users post-compile, which only works if the assets are loaded directly.

-Accordingly, Xelmish follows a model where, by default, the only assets you need to run through the pipeline are fonts.
-Textures in the form of bitmaps or pngs or whatever can be loaded directly.
-This has the added benefit that from 0-to-running game is usually quicker.

-You could of course switch to fully using the pipeline if you have something you want to publish.

 ## License

 Xelmish is provided under the **MIT** license.
 PLease contact me if you have issue with this.
 In addition, many if not all of the sample projects use fonts that are provided under the **SIL Open Font License**, a copy of which is in the root of the solution.